 - Turbinado Caramel Sauce recipe

-In a food processor, pulse half of the mini candy bars into crumbs.
-Layer onto the crust.
+- In a food processor, pulse half of the mini candy bars into crumbs.
+Layer into the bottom of the crust.

 Kahlua Whipped Cream